Biodiversity Net Gain for Developers, are you ready?

 • Biodiversity metric calculations to establish the Biodiversity Net Gain approach required for any given site.

-• Bespoke searches and identification of offsetting opportunities for developers.
+• Bespoke searches for land and identification of offsetting opportunities for developers.

 • Implementing the creation, protection, biodiversity improvements and management of habitat creation in biodiversity offset sites.